hakshu25/pr-collector/README.md

 Options:

   -h, --help              - Show this help.
   -V, --version           - Show the version number for this program.
   -s, --state    <state>  - Filter PRs by state.
 Default to "open".
 (Default: "open", Values: "open", "closed") -u, --user     <user>   - GitHub user name.
 Default to the authenticated user.
+  -l, --limit    <limit>  - Limit the number of PRs to fetch.
+Default to 100.
+(Default: 100)

 Environment variables: